slsa-framework/slsa/docs/_spec/v0.1/terminology.md

 | Build | Process that converts input sources and dependencies into output artifacts, defined by the tenant and executed within a single environment.
 | Steps | The set of actions that comprise a build, defined by the tenant.
 | Environment | Machine, container, VM, or similar in which the build runs, initialized by the platform.
 In the case of a distributed build, this is the collection of all such machines/containers/VMs that run steps.
-| Instruction | External event or request causing the platform to run the build.
+| Trigger | External event or request causing the platform to run the build.
 | Source | Top-level input artifact requried by the build.
 | Dependencies | Additional input artifacts required by the build.
 | Outputs | Collection of artifacts produced by the build.